EasyPost/easy-ui/documentation/specs/Notification.md

 /**
  * Easy UI styles applied to `NotificationContainer`
  *
- *   position: absolute;
+ *   position: fixed;
  *   z-index: 999999;
  *   width: 100%;
  *   top: 0;
+ *   left: 0;
  *
  * In some cases, consumers may want more fine grained control over how the container is
  * positioned on the screen.
-This can be accomplished through the `notficationPlacementOffset`
+This can be accomplished through the `notficationPlacementProps`
  * prop which can be passed through EasyUIProvider.
 See more in the examples section.
  */